JensBender/loan-default-prediction/README.md

 ```

 ### Model Pipeline
-For direct access to the model without the web app or API layer, the pipeline is serialized as a `joblib` file.
-You can download and use it for inference with the `huggingface_hub` library as shown below.
-The optimized decision threshold of 0.29 is not part of the pipeline itself and has to be applied in post-processing.
+For direct inference, download the serialized `joblib` pipeline using `huggingface_hub`.
+**Note:** Unlike the API, the pipeline requires a `pandas DataFrame` input and returns probabilities.
+You must manually apply the optimized decision threshold of `0.29`.

 ```python
 from huggingface_hub import hf_hub_download